 where the symbol Ω represents the rotation vector and the subscripts c and b represent the chassis and body respectively.

+Figure 4: Vehicle geometry

 Now that the equation of motion of the chassis coordinate system has been defined, the equations of motion of the sprung and unsprung masses can be considered.
+The location of the sprung and unsprung masses are displayed in Figure 4.
 The position of the front unsprung mass can be determined from